KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-View-and-download-your-spreadsheet.md

 ---
-title: "View and download your spreadsheet from KnowPulse"
+title: "View and download your data"
 teaching: 10 mins
 exercises: 20 mins